Klipper3d/klipper/README.md

 - PowerSpec Ultra 3D
 - Monoprice Inventor 1

-Please watch or star this repo if you are interested.
-The more people that use this the better the chances of getting it included upstream.
-Feel free to file issues in this repo for questions or problems (DON'T USE ISSUES IN UPSTREAM FOR THIS)

 **Changes include:**
 * Documents what is necessary to flash the MCU (57600 baud and correct avrdude protocol)